turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

         save_figs=True,
     )

-By provididing an `x-key` and a list of `y_keys`, which refer to column names in the excel file, the `y_keys` are plotted as a function of `x-key`.
-With this function we can plot different types of plots:

-    - :ref:`single_line`, e.g. mass flow rate as a function of pressure ratio
-    - :ref:`plot_several_lines`, e.g. mass flow rate as a function of pressure ratio at sifferent rotational speed
-    - :ref:`stacked_plots`, e.g. stacked loss coefficients as a function of pressure ratio
+The subsequent subsections gives a more detailed description of how to setup up the various plots.

 .. _single_line:

 Plot single line
 ^^^^^^^^^^^^^^^^^^

-To plot a single line, simply provide one key in `y_keys`:
+To plot a single line, simply specify the list `y_keys` with one key:

 .. code-block:: python